HEFTIEProject/zarr-benchmarks/docs/index.md

 edges is written to pad the final chunks.

-The quickest compressors on the left hand side of the graph took around 1 to 2 seconds, and already gave comression ratios of ~1.5.
+The quickest compressors on the left hand side of the graph took around 1 to 2 seconds, and already gave compression ratios of ~1.5.
 Increasing the compression level typically increases the compression ratio at the cost of increased write time.
 Increasing the compression level does not increase the compression ratio by much - for _blosc-zstd_ going from ~1.8 and write times of 2 seconds to ~2.0